Sistema 700

 Sistema 700 was a personal professional microcomputer, introduced by the Brazilian computer company Prológica in 1981.

 General information

-Based on the Zilog Z80A 8-bit, 4MHz microprocessor, it had 64 KiB RAM configuration and two 5-1/4" floppy disk drives with capacity for up to 320 KiB of storage.
+The machine was based on the Intertec Superbrain and had similar characteristics: based on the Zilog Z80A 8-bit, 4MHz microprocessor, it had 64 KiB RAM configuration and two 5-inch floppy disk drives with capacity for up to 320 KiB of storage.

 Its operating system was DOS-700, a version adapted by Prologica's software engineering department from the CP/M-80.

 It achieved relative commercial success in financial, database and engineering applications.
 Due to the compatibility with the popular CP/M system, various applications like Fortran ANS, BASIC compiler, COBOL ANSI 74 compiler, Algol, Pascal, PL/I, MUMPS/M, RPG, Faturol C could be used.
 Other applications like word processors (WordStar), spreadsheets (CalcStar) and databases (DataStar and dBase II) were also compatible.
 Your applications could be programmed in BASIC, Cobol-80 and Fortran.

 Models

-Sistema 700 (1981 - vapourware)
+Sistema 700 (1981)

-Initial model announced in 1981, but never went into production.
+Initial model announced in 1981, but never went into production (vaporware).